Cervical Spine Stenosis Measures in Normal Subjects

 RESULTS: The SAC ranged from 2.5 to 10.4 mm and was greatest at C7 in 71% (10 of 14) of the subjects.
 The SAC was least at C3 or C5 in 71% (10 of 14) of the subjects.
 A Pearson product moment correlation revealed a significant relationship between the Torg ratio and SAC (r = .53, P < .01).
 Regression analyses revealed the vertebral body (r2 = .58) accounted for more variability in the Torg ratio than the spinal canal (r2 = .48).
 Also, the spinal canal (r2 = .66) accounted for more variability in the SAC than the spinal cord (r2 = .23).

 CONCLUSIONS: The SAC measure relies more on the spinal canal compared with the Torg ratio and, therefore, may be a more effective indicator of spinal stenosis.
 This is relevant clinically because neurologic injury related to stenosis is a function of the spinal canal and the spinal cord (not the vertebral body).
 Further research must be done, however, to validate the SAC measure.

 Tierney, Ryan T.; Maldjian, Catherine; Mattacola, Carl G.; Straub, Stephen J.; and Sitler, Michael R., "Cervical Spine Stenosis Measures in Normal Subjects" (2002).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 16.